richafnu/Viva/Viva/glint/start/recommended-rollout-plan.md

 ***

-### Email template 2: Vision and strategy for all stakeholders
+### Email template 2: Invitation for Vision and Strategy planning for all stakeholders

 >**To**: Customer stakeholders participating in Vision, Strategy & Design Planning <br>
 >**From**: [First and Last Name], Survey Project Lead <br>